ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A slight chance of rain showers before 7pm, then a chance of showers and thunderstorms between 7pm and 1am, then showers and
+         <h3>Tonight</h3>A slight chance of showers and thunderstorms between 9pm and 10pm, then showers and thunderstorms.
+Cloudy, with a low around
-         thunderstorms.
-Cloudy, with a low around 65.
-Southeast wind 5 to 8 mph, with gusts as high as 20 mph.
+         65. Southeast wind around 8 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>Showers and thunderstorms before 4pm, then a chance of showers and thunderstorms.
+         <h3>Saturday</h3>Showers and thunderstorms before 1pm, then a chance of showers and thunderstorms.
 Cloudy, with a high near 74.
-South wind
+South southeast
-         around 10 mph, with gusts as high as 22 mph.
+         wind around 10 mph, with gusts as high as 18 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>A chance of showers and thunderstorms before 1am.
 Mostly cloudy.
 Low around 62, with temperatures rising to around 65 overnight.
          Southwest wind 2 to 7 mph.
-Chance of precipitation is 30%.<br></div>
+Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">